widrs/labelview/README.md

-80% of the real bad parts of this specific corner of the system would be mitigated if they would just fix the problem where labelers can always apply undeclared global moderation tags and block anyone and all accounts they feel like. it would not solve the rot at the heart of the place, but it would help a lot.
+80% of the real bad parts of this specific corner of the system would be mitigated if they would just fix the problem where labelers can always apply undeclared global moderation tags and block any accounts and content they feel like for all of their subscribers at any time. it would not solve the rot at the heart of the place, but it would help a lot.